adityapande1/rnn-perceptron/README.md

 #### ./media
 Contains some of the __videos__ and __gifs__ obtained from model inference.
 #### ./derivations
-Contains the derivations of the model from scratch, it forms the basis of the model implementation.
+Contains the __handwritten derivations__ of the model from scratch, it forms the basis of the model implementation.

 # My Project
 ## Overview